maxwellmatthis/cellular-automaton-traffic-simulation/README.md

 - Switching is only allowed if there is no one (1) directly in front of or (2) next to the car.
 Exception: Switching is with a car directly in front is allowed for cars moving at `1cell/round`.
 - Passing directly on the right is not allowed.
 - Cars that switch lanes do not dilly-dally.
 (This avoids cars going sideways by switching lanes at `v=0cells/round` and break checking people behind them.)
+- Cars may stay in their lane `stay_in_lane_probability * 100`% of the time.
+This models how drivers forget or choose not to switch lanes when they have the chance and should.

 - Cars always switch to the right lane if there is enough space (speed + 1 cells) for them to drive without slowing down.
 - Cars always switch to the lane with the most space if none of the lanes have enough space to drive without slowing down.